LeakyAbstractions/blog/quotes/_posts/2011-02-14-theory-and-practice.md

   author: Yogi Berra
 ---

 In theory, theory and practice are the same.
-In practice, they're not.
+In practice, they’re not.